rocket-pack/serverguide/passenger.md

 ``` bash
 passenger-install-apache2-module
 ```

+If that does not work, make sure you have run `rbenv rehash`.

 Follow the onscreen instructions during the install and once passenger has successfully installed its time to update our apache config as per the post install message.

 Copy and paste the lines from the output into your apache config: